0oSaraho0/pp5-ecommerce/README.md

 - As a shopper I want to see confirmation that my payment has gone through successfully and that my purchase is being sent to the correct address so that I know it has been done correctly
 - As a shopper I want laneys loft to send me an email so that I can keep confirmation of purchase for my own records.

+Epic 4 Allauth
+User Stories
+- As a new user, I want to be able to sign up easily and intuitively
+- As a returning user, I want to be able to log in easily.
+- As a user, I want to be able to log out of the site safely and easily.
+- As a developer, I want to ensure the forms are all the same style and look good on all devices

-Epic 4 - Profile Page
+Epic 5 - Profile Page
  - As a user I want to be able to access a profile page so that I can update my orders
  - As a usder I want to see what donations I have made in the past
  - As a user I want to be able to update my details if I move house.

-Epic 5 - Blog
+Epic 6 - Blog

 - As a site user I want to be able to see where the money from the site is being sent so I can feel good about my purchases
 - As a site owner I want to easily be able to add blog entries onto the Site